Memphis Overtime Attorney

 In Tennessee, employees are permitted to report any suspected overtime violations to theDepartment of Labor.
 However, our legal team recommends that you consult a lawyer before making a claim.
 A skilled attorney can ensure all the necessary evidence and paperwork is in order before filing a claim.
 In addition, a lawyer can ensure your rights are protected and that your employer does not take any form of retaliatory action following your claim.

-Are You Not Receiving Overtime Pay?
+Are You Not Receiving Your Due Overtime Pay?
+Contact Us

 If you are an hourly worker who has worked more than 40 hours in a week, you deserve to be paid overtime.
 Your checks should reflect your increased pay, but if they do not, your employer may be in violation of overtime pay laws.